-Our Son's Story with Dengue, Blood Transfusions, and his Recovery
+Our Son's Story of Dengue, Blood Transfusions, and Recovery

 “There is nothing he couldn't have achieved!
 But just one mosquito killed all his dreams..."
-Never before did I understand a particular Mosquito Spray TV Commercial so well than the time my husband and I sat outside the ICU where our son was admitted because of Dengue.
+Never had I understand this particular mosquito spray TV commercial as well as I did when my husband and I sat outside the ICU where our son ill with dengue.

 Everything seemed nice and perfect, straight out of a dream, but there was a snag!
 At night on the train, our son experienced a headache, stiff neck and difficulty in breathing.
 "I couldn't sleep a wink," he complained.
 He also felt bitter in the mouth.